-This document outlines the Completion Strategy of the International Criminal Tribunal for Rwanda (ICTR), based on the information available as of 23 May 2005.
+This document outlines the Completion Strategy of the International Criminal Tribunal for Rwanda (ICTR), based on the information available as of 30 November 2005.
 It takes into account the deadlines set in Security Council resolutions 1503 (2003) and 1534 (2004).

-Trials of twenty-five persons are completed.
-Cases involving twenty-five accused are in progress.
-Consequently, the number of persons whose trials have been completed or are in progress is fifty.
-Sixteen accused are awaiting trial.
-The Prosecutor intends to transfer the cases of five detainees to national jurisdictions.
-The trials of the remaining eleven detainees will start from the second half of 2005 onwards, depending on Trial Chamber and court room availability.
+Trials of twenty-six persons are completed.
+Cases involving twenty-six accused are in progress.
+Consequently, the number of persons whose trials have been completed or are in progress is fifty-two.
+Seventeen detainees comprising fourteen accused indicted before 2005 and three recently indicted accused are awaiting trial.
+The Prosecutor intends to transfer five of the fourteen detainees to national jurisdictions.
+The trials of the remaining nine detainees will start from 2006 onwards, depending on Trial Chamber and court room availability.

 The Prosecutor will focus on the accused bearing the greatest responsibility for the crimes committed in 1994.
-Fourteen indicted persons are still at large, of whom the Prosecutor intends to transfer four to national jurisdictions for trial.
-The Prosecutor has recently completed investigation against sixteen suspects in respect of the genocide.
-The files involving eight of these persons are now closed because of insufficient evidence, whereas eight indictments in respect of the other eight suspects are being submitted for confirmation.
-The Prosecutor intends to request the transfer of four of these indictments to national jurisdictions for trial.
-However, the number of persons brought to trial at the ICTR may be less than fourteen (ten indictees and four suspects whose indictments have been submitted for confirmation), as some of these persons may be dead, and others may never be arrested.
+Nineteen indicted persons are still at large, fourteen of whom were indicted before 2005.
+The Prosecutor intends to transfer four of these fourteen persons to national jurisdictions for trial.
+The Prosecutor has recently completed investigation against sixteen suspects.
+The files involving eight of these suspects have been closed because of insufficient evidence, and eight indictments against the remaining eight persons have recently been confirmed.
+Of these eight indicted persons (three of whom have been recently arrested), the Prosecutor has earmarked the cases of four of these persons for transfer to national jurisdictions.
+However, the number of persons brought to trial at the ICTR from this group of persons at large may be less than fourteen (ten accused indicted before 2005 and four newly indicted accused), as some of these persons may be dead, and others may never be arrested.

-It is estimated that the cases involving the twenty-five accused whose trials are currently in progress will be completed from 2005 onwards.
+It is estimated that the cases involving the twenty-six accused whose trials are currently in progress will be completed from 2006 onwards.
 Trials of the maximum of fourteen persons at large will commence in 2007 and 2008.
 On the basis of the information presently available, it is estimated that by 2008, the Tribunal would have completed trials involving sixty-five to seventy persons.